Stivvo/clip/README.md

 there are other options if you don't specify any section:
 -a: shows active sections
--c: shows the current section
+-c: shows the current active section (the section where the copy buffer is copied)